tomasbasham/ember-cli-analytics/README.md

 };
 ```

 This will make the `analytics` service available to all controllers and routes.
-It is however unlikely that you will require the service to be injected into every controller or route of your applications.
-Therefore it is recommended that you include the service on a per object basis.
+It is however unlikely that you will require the service to be injected into

-##### <a name="injection-controller-example"></a>Example:
+every controller or route of your applications.
+Therefore it is recommended
+that you include the service on a per object basis.

+##### Injection Controller Example

 ```JavaScript
 // app/controllers/application.js